kamino410/phase-shifting/README.md

 python3 ./phase_shifting.py gen 1920 1080 400 ./patterns
 ```

-This command saves pattern images (`pat00.png`~`patXX.png`) and a config file (`config.xml`) into the specified directory.
+This command saves pattern images (`pat00.png` ~ `patXX.png`) and a config file (`config.xml`) into the specified directory.

 ### 2. Gamma calibration

 Before capture images, you have to set or calibrate gamma values of your display and camera.

 The phase-shifting method requires that the input value to the display and the output value from the camera are linear.
-However, most of imaging and display devices transform input values based on the gamma value.
+However, most of imaging and display devices transform their input values based on the gamma value.
-Thus, you have to correct it by estimating the gamma value or creating look-up table.
+Thus, if your devices are gamma adjustable, set the gamma value to 1.0.
-Or, if your devices are gamma adjustable, set the gamma value to 1.0.
+Otherwise, you have to correct it by estimating the gamma value or creating look-up table.

 ### 3. Capture displayed patterns

 Display generated patterns on your display and capture it by your camera one by one.
-Captured images must be saved as `xxxx00.png`~`xxxxXX.png` in a single directory.
+Captured images must be saved as `xxxx00.png` ~ `xxxxXX.png` in a single directory.

 ### 4. Decode patterns